A high-order, conservative integrator with local time-stepping: The method

 The condition for this small step to be conservative is

-This is satisfied if we evaluate $\dty_n$ using a standard Adams-Bashforth method, but that would require values of $\ty$ that are not included in $\y$.
+This is satisfied if we evaluate $\dty_n$ using a standard Adams-Bashforth method, but that would require values of $\ty_n$ that are not included in any of the $\y^s_m$.
 Comparing~\eqref{eq:conserved-derivative} and \eqref{eq:conserved-delta}, we see that we will obtain a conservative method if we take

 for some coefficients $\beta_{n;i^1\cdots i^S}$.
 The choices of these coefficients are not unique, but there is a natural choice.
 We evaluate each step using a standard order-$k$ Adams-Bashforth scheme, but instead of using the derivatives of the function that we cannot evaluate, we use approximate derivatives $\tD_n$.
 As long as these are accurate to order~$k-1$, we will lose no formal accuracy for the step.
 We evaluate $\tD_n$ by treating $\D(\y^1(t_1), \ldots, \y^S(t_S))$ as a function of the times $t_1, \ldots, t_S$ independently, and then performing a multidimensional interpolation from the known values in the space of the evaluation times on each set.
 To obtain the required accuracy, we must use evaluations from at least $k$ times from each set, and it is natural to choose the most recent values.
 The known values of $\D$ then form a lattice in the multidimensional space.
 Multidimensional interpolation from such a lattice is not unique, but a natural choice is to perform it as a series of one-dimensional interpolations.\footnote{This freedom arises from the fact that the system of equations defining this interpolation is underdetermined for $S$ and $k$ greater than~1: we must find $k^S$ fitting coefficients but there are only $\binom{k+S-1}{S}$ monomial terms of degree less than $k$ (which are the ones relevant for an order $k$ fit).
 A general choice of interpolation coefficients will result in an interpolating polynomial containing all terms of degree less than $k$ in each of the $t^s$ individually.
 We therefore have the freedom to modify the interpolation coefficients as long as the modification alters only terms in the interpolating polynomial of total degree at least $k$.
 This freedom could be used, for example, to set certain coefficients to zero to reduce the number of computations required or to decrease the effect of terms where the times on different sets have large mismatches.